solliancenet/azure-synapse-analytics-workshop-400/day-01/lab02-data-integration-part-2.md

 ![The data flow details icon is highlighted.](media/pipeline-user-profiles-activity-runs.png "Activity runs")

 The data flow details displays the data flow steps and processing details.
-In our example, processing time took around 45 seconds to process and output around 15 million rows.
+In our example, processing time took around 30 seconds to process and output around 510k rows.
 You can see which activities took longest to complete.
-The cluster startup time contributed almost three minutes to the total pipeline run.
+The cluster startup time contributed almost three and a half minutes to the total pipeline run.

 ![The data flow details are displayed.](media/pipeline-user-profiles-data-flow-details.png "Data flow details")